Who is eligibility to apply for registration of a design in Namibia?

 - Design registration in Namibia is valid for five years from the date of filing the application.

-- However, to maintain the validity of the registration for the full fifteen years it must be renewed for the second and third period of five years each.
+- However, to maintain the validity of the registration for the full fifteen years it must be renewed each year.

 - If no renewal is done then the registration will lapse and fall into public domain.

 - When a design is registered in Namibia, protection is only valid in Namibia, this is because protection is territorial.
 To acquire protection in other countries an applicant is encouraged to file under The Hague Agreement administered by WIPO or Harare Protocol administered by WIPO.